-This example was referenced from the North Carolina Department of Instruction (Public Schools of North Carolina), you can read the full technology plan for Gaston County Schools here.
+This example was referenced from the technology plan for Gaston County Schools via Carolina Department of Instruction (Public Schools of North Carolina).

-Here is another example from Charlotte-Mecklenburg Schools, where a school district is claiming their Wi-Fi is now good with 1.5 access points per classroom.
-I have personally seen and analyzed this environment and it is terrible Wi-Fi.
-Click here to read the full technology plan.
+Here is another example from Charlotte-Mecklenburg Schools, where a school district is claiming their WiFi is now good with 1.5 access points per classroom.
+I have personally seen and analyzed this environment and it is terrible WiFi.

 These examples go on and on and are just further proof of the perpetuated fallacy that “One AP per Classroom” is a valid universal solution.

 In a follow-up blog post, I will outline some recommendations on how you can address a “One AP per Classroom” solution that you may have been sold.
 I will give some guidance on what can be done to make it work the best it can for the situation it presents.

 For a more in-depth and thorough analysis on this topic, that goes beyond our quick overview, check out this excellent white paper from Wireless LAN Professionals:

 If you have any questions or would like to discuss an upcoming project, please contact us here.